Who We Are

 Secretary

-Bonnie joined the Board of Directors in 2020 because she feels NEPA Inclusive is an extremely worthwhile non-profit organization that can make a difference in the lives of so many individuals.
-With over 30 years of experience, Bonnie has been the Manager at Forty Fort Borough for Forty Fort for six years where she manages day-to-day operations and has been responsible for receiving over $4 million in grant funding for the borough.
-Bonnie is married to Joe and together they have three children and two grandchildren.
-She enjoys gardening, traveling and socializing with friends and family.
+Bonnie joined the Board of Directors in 2020 because she feels PA Inclusive is a highly worthwhile non-profit organization that can make a difference in the lives of so many individuals.
+With over 30 years of experience, Bonnie has been the Manager at Forty Fort Borough for Forty Fort for six years, where she manages day-to-day operations and has been responsible for receiving over $4 million in grant funding for the borough.
+Bonnie is married to Joe, and together they have three children and two grandchildren.
+She enjoys gardening, traveling, and socializing with friends and family.

 Jim Dalkiewicz MBA,MHA, Lehigh/Northampton Counties (he/him/his) - Treasurer